OCA/pos/pos_order_tax_detail/README.rst

 partner's fiscal position (if any).
 User can create an invoice from the POS order if he wants to take care about partner's fiscal position.

+**NOTICE**
+If product taxes are changed while a POS session is opened, then incorrect taxes will be computed and a warning will advice user about this problem

 Bug Tracker
 ===========